umich-biostatistics/ECLasso/README.md

 ## Understanding ECLasso's output
 Upon completion, ECLasso outputs a list with 6 items by default: "time", "iter", "lambda", "intercept", "highindices", and "highparams".

+Time: Displays the time (in seconds) it took for ECLasso to complete.
+Iter: At each lambda, displays the number of ADMM iterations it took to converge or the maximum iterations, whichever is smaller.
+Consider increasing the maximum number of iterations if by the end of the sequence, the default maximum of 2000 iterations is still used, in order to ensure proper convergence.
+Lambda: The value of lambda along the sequence; the weight associated with the lasso penalty.
+Intercept: If specified, returns the intercept of the fitted model.
+Highindicies: The indices of the predictors with the largest absolute parameter value upon ECLasso completion.
+Note that choosing predictors this way is only an approximation for selection based on the order predictors enter the regression model.
+Highparams: The estimated values of the parameters associated with the predictors indexed by "highindicies".

+ECLasso outputs a plot of the solution path of the data, proceeding from right to left.
+Of particular note is the point when the parameter estimates first become nonzero; assuming enough iteration steps were performed, we are guaranteed to have 2 predictors enter the model as a pair.
+For further details about interpretation, please consult the supplementary material.
 ## Troubleshooting
 Please direct questions to Lam Tran at lamtran@umich.edu